-i checked myself into a mental hospital two times over the last year. i also participated in a partial hospitalization program for people transitioning out of the hospital and back into “real life.” every single person i met in the hospital and in partial made an impression on me because we were all fighting to get to a better place. when we looked at each other, we didn’t see mental illness – we saw humanity and hope.
+i checked myself into a mental hospital two times over the last year. i also participated in a partial hospitalization program for people transitioning out of the hospital and back into “real life.” so many people i met in the hospital and in partial made an impression on me because we were all fighting to get to a better place.

 i first met michael when we were in the hospital together. he didn’t talk to anyone. whether he was sitting or standing, he was sortof slumped over. he didn’t make eye contact. his eyes and his face had no expression at all. he seemed lost in a fog of deep, dark sorrow.

 i would sit next to michael at meals sometimes. we would eat together in a somewhat comfortable silence. i didn’t try to talk to him because i sensed that he didn’t really want to engage, but i felt that he did like having someone close. he would leave every afternoon for his electroconvulsive therapy (ect) treatments. for many, ect can be a last resort after trying antidepressant medications with little or no success. he would often sit next to me in the evenings when we would watch tv or have a group activity.

 after the hospital, i went into partial for a few months, and then went back in the hospital. michael was still there. same deal. same silence. same ect treatments.